 Is the extra weight of moss a problem on the roof? – No, this is a common claim made by some roofing and roof cleaning firms.
 They suggest that because wet moss is heavy, it could buckle, bow or collapse your roof.
 In fact, even excessive moss growth is spread so thinly over the roof that no single point or rafter ever exceeds its load capacity.
 Roofs are designed to hold several feet of heavy wet snow for prolonged periods of time and to hold firm against sustained gusts of wind without collapsing inwards.
 Thin plastic gutters may be damaged by too much moss in them though (they warp, bend or snap at the brackets).

-The Best Way to Remove Roof Moss
+The Best Way to Go About Roof Cleaning and Moss Removal

 There are two practical options you have available.

 Both involve going onto the roof so these should be carried out by competent and experienced persons only:

 - have the moss removed by scrapers and brushes